EdddieN/machinon/documentation/machinon_install_guide.md

 1. Add a new "MySensors USB Gateway" hardware under "Hardware" menu
     1. Name the hardware "Machinon_IO" or similar
-    2. Select Serial port  `serial0`  and baut rate  `115200`
+    2. Select Serial port `serial0` and baud rate  `115200`
 2. Copy/clone the `presentation.sh` script from Machinon Github to `/opt/machinon/scripts` and run it to present the Machinon I/O devices to Domoticz.
 This tells Domoticz the I/O channel names, firmware versions etc. Refresh the Domoticz hardware list and click "Setup" on the Machinon_IO hardware entry to see the names, or view the Devices list.

 ## Install Nginx + PHP